Pi4J/pi4j.github.io/content/blog/2026/2026-interview-nick-ffm.md

 **Frank:** Thanks for joining the Pi4J community!
 What's your background?

 **Nick:** I work at Yandex in the infrastructure department.
-One of my tasks is to monitor the evolutions in compuer infrastructure.
-We're actually discussing moving from classic x86/AMD64 systems to ARM or even RISC-V in our data centers.
+One of my tasks is to monitor the evolutions in computer infrastructure.
 The hardware landscape is changing fast, and I think RISC-V will make serious progress in the next 10 years.

 **Frank:** What brought you to Pi4J?